zacaryattack/academic-kickstart/content/post/Assignment 2/ass 2.md

 date: 2020-02-04

 # Put any other Academic metadata here...
-summary: "The goal of this assignment is to learn about kNN."
+summary: "The goal of this assignment is to learn about kNN on the IRIS dataset."
 ---